Newquay Bay Resort

 A brand new development has arrived in Cornwall with six residential park homes plots arriving at Newquay Bay Resort.
 If you're looking to downsize, where better than right by the seaside!
 You'll have plenty of time to get settled before making the most of the beautiful Cornish summer.

 With home comforts, a social community, and all year-round living, our residential park homes in Cornwall are everything you could dream of.
 They're all newly built and fully insulated making them energy efficient and economical to run.

 Our residential lodges each have a double parking bay and a sun deck with stunning views over the valley and meadows.
 To make it even more secluded, the new development has its own private entrance.
-Ideal for retirees or for those planning a retirement to the coast in the years to come.
+Ideal for retirees or for those planning retirement to the coast in the years to come.

-Just a stone's throw away from the beach and Newquay town centre, our new development is in a desirable location with the added bonus of on resort facilities including an indoor and outdoor pool, convenience store, hair and beauty salon, sauna and steam room.
+Just a stone's throw away from the beach and Newquay town centre, our new development is in a desirable location with the added bonus of resort facilities including an indoor and outdoor pool, convenience store, hair and beauty salon, sauna, and steam room.
 You won't want to miss out on this limited opportunity.

 To find out more and reserve your plot, register below and be the first to see our new development and stunning lodges.

 We offer residential park homes within our breathtaking Glendevon Resort which provide a safe, secure and happy home for you and your loved ones.